smdbngkt/smdbngkt/README.md

 I'm a passionate developer with experience in [your skills or field].
 I enjoy creating innovative solutions and contributing to open-source projects.

-- 🌱 I’m currently learning [current learning focus]
+- 🌱 I’m currently learning web3
-- 💬 Ask me about [topics you are knowledgeable in]
+- 💬 Ask me about java
-- 📫 How to reach me: [your contact information]
+- 📫 How to reach me: x.com/smdbngkt
-- 😄 Pronouns: [your pronouns]
+- 😄 Pronouns: ?
-- ⚡ Fun fact: [a fun fact about you]
+- ⚡ Fun fact: ultra!

 ## 🚀 Skills